gta-chaos-mod/Trilogy-ASI-Script/README.md

 # Is there a list of all effects?
 Of course!
 Here's a [spreadsheet](http://bit.ly/gta-sa-chaos-mod) that has all of them!

+# The effect `SUPER.
+HOT.` isn't working correctly!
+It seems that mouse fixes such as `dinput8.dll` can cause issues with this (and maybe other) effects.
+If you're playing modded already I **highly** recommend using SilentPatch instead seeing as it also includes a mouse fix.

 # How do I load the last autosave when ingame?
 Hold down `Left CTRL` when hovering over the `Load Game` option in the menu.